Tigrov/yii2-pgsql-enum/README.md

 $newModel->type_key === 'value1';
 $newModel->type === 'Value1'; // see yii\helpers\Inflector::humanize($word, true)

-// The extension will try to add new value if it does not exist
+// The extension will try to add a new value if it does not exist
 $model->type_key = 'non-existent value';
 $model->save();

 // To get all enum values
 NewEnum::values();

-// To add new value to the enum type
+// To add a new value to the enum type NewEnum::add('new value');

-NewEnum::add('new value');
+// To remove a value from the enum type NewEnum::remove('new value');

 // To check if the enum type exists
 NewEnum::exists();